LilCPuppy/ReinforcementLearning/sutton_and_barto/chapter_two/README.md

 ## Introduction

-The most important feature about reinforcement learning from other types of the learning is that it uses training data to *evaluate* actions rather than
+The most important feature about reinforcement learning from other types of the learning si that it uses training data to *evaluate* actions rather than
 *instructing* the agent on what to do with correct actions.
 This creates the need for exploration, since "purely evaluative feedback indicates only how good the action is, but not whether it's the best or worst action available".
 Another key distinction between evaluative vs. instructive feedback is as follows: